 The contemporary ‘dazzle ships’ moored on the rivers of Liverpool, Edinburgh and London to mark the First World War centenary have become familiar to millions.
 These brightly coloured boats pay homage to the hundreds of ships that were ‘dazzled’ during the First World War.
-Now the Dazzle Ship project moves to the United States, with a new commission by American artist Tauba Auerbach in New York City.
+Now the Dazzle Ship project has moved to the United States, with a new commission by American artist Tauba Auerbach in New York City.

 Public Art Fund, New York City’s leading presenter of dynamic outdoor art free of charge to the public, and 14-18 NOW’s transformation of the fireboat into a dazzle ship by Auerbach will give the city a new riverside landmark, commemorating the centenary of Armistice and the innovation of dazzle.

 Dazzle Ship series co-commissioned with Liverpool Biennial